arouyan/lakeFS/docs/deploy/gcp.md

    ```bash
    lakefs --config config.yaml run
    ```
-   **Note:** it is preferable to run the binary as a service using systemd or your operating system's facilities.
+   **Note:** i It is preferable to run the binary as a service using systemd or your operating system's facilities.

 ### On Google Cloud Run
 To support container-based environments like Google Cloud Run, lakeFS can be configured using environment variables.
 Here is a `docker run`